Police Cybercrime Investigation Virus

 Police Cybercrime Investigation Departament virus removal guide

-If you see a message from Cyber Investigation Departament saying that you need to pay a fine of 100 Cad you can be sure that your PC is infected with a ransomware infection from the "Reveton" family.
-This is a scam created by cyber criminals to scare you into believing that you have violated some laws and to trick you into paying a non existent fine.
-This particular screen locker is targeted at Canadian computer users, other variants of this scam are targeting computer users from USA, UK, Germany, etc.
+If you see a message purportedly from the Cyber Investigation Department demanding payment of a 100 CAD (Canadian Dollars) fine, your PC is infected with ransomware from the 'Reveton' family.
+This is a scam created by cyber criminals to scare you into believing that you have violated certain laws and to trick you into paying a bogus fine.
+This particular screen locker is targeted at Canadian computer users, however, other variants of this scam target computer users from the USA, UK, and Germany, etc.

-As it's previous versions this screen locker is exploiting the name of an authority to make the message appear more legitimate.
-Notice that the Police Cyber Investigation Departament nor any of the other authorities are collecting fines for copyright violations in such way.
-To further scare you into thinking that this message stating about a fine is real Cyber criminals have incorporated a video recording window.
-This deceptive way of scaring people has been used in the latest versions of the "Reveton" ransomware infections.
-This screen locker also displays your location, IP address, and ISP.
-While on the first sight this message could seem legitimate in reality it's a scam.
-You shouldn't pay this fine - you will send your money to cyber criminals.
-Screenshots below are taken from Reveton and Urausy ransomware infections, notice that the provided removal guide will help remove wither of these screen-lockers.
+Like its previous versions, this screen locker exploits the name of an authority in order to make the message appear authentic.
+Neither the Police Cyber Investigation Department nor any other authorities collect fines for copyright violations in this way.
+To further scare you into believing that this message and its demands are genuine, Cyber criminals incorporate a video recording window.
+This deceptive and intimidating tactic is used in the latest versions of 'Reveton' ransomware infections.
+The screen locker also displays your location, IP address, and ISP.
+Whilst on first inspection this message might seem legitimate, it is in fact a scam.
+Do not pay this fine - you will send your money to cyber criminals.
+The screenshots below are captured from Reveton and Urausy ransomware infections.
+The removal guide provided will help remove both of these screen-lockers.

-Another variant of this ransomware virus - Police Cybercrime (Canadian Security Intelligence Service CSIS) "The computer is locked by Internet Service Provider", originates from a family called Revoyem (DirtyDecrypt).
-Notice that at the time of writing this article no known tools are available to decrypt the files encrypted by this ransomware virus.
+Another variant of this ransomware virus called Police Cybercrime (Canadian Security Intelligence Service CSIS) "The computer is locked by Internet Service Provider", originates from a family called Revoyem (DirtyDecrypt).
+At time of writing, no known tools are available to decrypt the files encrypted by this ransomware virus.

-Police Cybercrime Investigation Departament originates from a family of ransomware called "Reveton", previous versions targeting other countries were The FBI Federal Bureau of Investigation scam and Police Central e-crime Unit ransomware.
-Notice that Cyber criminals using your computer's IP address can determine your country, the screen locker that is loaded on the infected machine will be shown in your language.
-You should ignore the threatening message presented in this ransomware and eliminate it from your computer.
+Police Cybercrime Investigation Department ransomware originates from a family of ransomware called 'Reveton'; the previous versions targeting other countries were The FBI Federal Bureau of Investigation scam and Police Central e-crime Unit ransomware.
+Cyber criminals use your computer IP address to determine your country, and in this way, display the screen locker in your language.
+Ignore the threatening message displayed by this ransomware and eliminate it from your computer.

-Fake message shown in Police Cybercrime Investigation Departament virus:
+A fake message displayed by the Police Cybercrime Investigation Department virus:

 Police Cybercrime Investigation Departament virus removal: